-The following tables present the payment status of loans outstanding by member class as of May 31, 2019 and 2018.
-As indicated in the table, we did not have any past due loans as of either May 31, 2019 or May 31, 2018.
+The following tables present the payment status of loans outstanding by member class as of May 31, 2020 and 2019.
+As indicated in the table below, we did not have any delinquent loans as of either May 31, 2020 or May 31, 2019.
+Although, as discussed above, the CFC power supply borrower with an outstanding loan of \$168 million was current with respect to required payments on the loan and not in default, we classified this loan as nonperforming and placed it on nonaccrual status as of May 31, 2020.